 Giving families a chance

 Given the numerous health risks faced by children and adults alike, medical support is vital to helping families overcome the hurdles poverty places in their way.
-Our SOS Medical Centre is always open to those who need treatment.

 In the community, we work with parents to help raise awareness of the critical importance of hygiene in areas where sanitation is lacking.
 We discuss child rights with families, helping them understand the needs, concerns and requirements of their children.